Close

 Child abuse generally falls into one of these categories:

-• Emotional abuse includes a pattern of verbal and nonverbal behaviors that have a negative effect on the child’s psychological well-being.
+• Emotional abuse includes patterns of verbal or nonverbal behaviors that harm a child’s psychological well-being.
 These include constant criticism, threats, humiliation and rejection.
 It can also include a parent or caregiver intentionally withholding affection or a child being exposed to domestic abuse.

 • Neglect includes the failure to provide for a child’s basic physical, emotional, medical or educational needs.
 For example, if a parent or caregiver withholds food from a child as a punishment for misbehaving, it is neglect.
 This can also include a lack of supervision, such as being on a playground unattended.